PALEO TOASTED HAZELNUT CARAMEL TURTLES

 - First, make the caramel.
 In a medium saucepan, combine the can of coconut milk and the coconut sugar and turn on the heat to a medium low.
 When it reaches a slow boil (keep an eye, it happens fast and will bubble over!) turn down the heat to low and let simmer.
 You will start to stir after about 10 minutes, and then stir every 10 minutes for 55-60 minutes.
 Depending on your coconut milk brand, you may need to simmer more or less.
 You will see the mix thicken and start to bubble like a caramel about 45 minutes in.
 For the caramel to become sticky caramel and not a sauce, let this simmer until darker brown, it will coat and stick to the back of a spoon when run through.
 Another test is to place a little spoonful of the caramel on a plate and place in freezer for 5-8 minutes.
 This will be the texture of the caramel once cooled.
 You want this to be thicker, sticky and gooey so it holds its shape, not runny.

-- When the caramel is ready, let cool to room temperature and place in fridge until completely chilled.
+- When the caramel is ready, remove from heat and stir in the vanilla and sea salt.
+Let cool to room temperature and place in fridge until completely chilled.

 - Meanwhile, toast your hazelnuts.
 On a large baking sheet, lay out your nuts and set your oven to 350F.
 Bake for 10-12 minutes until nuts turn a toasty golden brown.
 Transfer to a bowl and let cool to room temperature.
 You may also do this in a pan on the stovetop.